curv3d/curv/ideas/geometry/Text.md

 When the GPU is powerful enough (meaning desktop GPUs) we can even do sub-pixel anti-aliasing, it is just about adding some lines of shader code.
-Instead of using the distance data to compute the output pixel’s alpha, we use the data of the neighboring pixels to compute each color component of the output pixel separately.
+Instead of using the distance data to compute the output pixel’s alpha, we use the data of the neighboring pixels to compute each colour component of the output pixel separately.
 Five texture samples are then needed instead of one.
 The red component averages the three left-most distance field values, the green component averages the three middle distance field values and the blue